micro-os-plus/web-jekyll/pages/user-manual/threads.md

   // Wait for the thread to terminate. th1.join();

-  return 0;
+  // The local thread is destroyed automatically before exiting this block. return 0;
 }
 ```

-The expected standard implementation dynamically allocates the underlying `rtos::thread` object, which in turn allocates the stack; it is not possible to configure static stacks with ISO C++ threads, neither to set a name to the thread.
+The expected standard implementation dynamically allocates the underlying `rtos::thread` object instance, which in turn allocates the stack; it is not possible to configure static stacks with ISO C++ threads, neither to set a name for the thread.

 To be noted that standard C++ threads can have any number of arguments.
-The internal implementation uses tuples and std::bind, which also imply a dynamic memory allocation.
+The internal implementation uses tuples and `std::bind`, which also imply a dynamic memory allocation.

 For more details, please read the _ISO/IEC 14882:2011(E), Programming Languages – C++_ specifications.